 March 5, 2018–

 Lucy asked, “Did you pull my passport out of the safe?”
-That question started a sharp jab of worry, which quickly rose to a full scale panic.
+That question sparked a sharp jab of worry, which quickly rose to a full scale panic.
 “Nope,” I replied, “you must have it.”
 Except she didn’t.
 We started searching her purse, her backpack, her suitcase.
 Then the same for me, checked the safe again and the money belt and the neck pouch.
 Nothing!
 By this point the rest of the tour group was waiting in the lobby to go the airport.
 I took the tour leader aside and told him my wife couldn’t find her passport, and a look of alarm overtook his face.
+(Note: Here is Lucy’s entertaining, if painful take on this experience.

 Soon the hotel staff as well as our guide were thrown into action.
 Security came and we all searched our luggage and the room.
 Nothing!